Azam Khan (general): Early life and education

-Khan was born on 1 August 1908 in Mathra, Peshawar, Khyber Pakhtunkhwa province, British India into the family of Khan Bahadur Akram Khan, a soldier who had served in the British army and fought against the germans in France in world war one.
-He attended the Rashtriya Indian Military College then the Royal Military College, Sandhurst and was commissioned a second lieutenant on the Unattached List for the Indian Army on 29 August 1929.
+Azam Khan was born on 1 August 1908 in Mathra, Peshawar, Khyber Pakhtunkhwa province, British India into the family of Khan Bahadur Akram Khan, a soldier who had served in the British army and fought against the Germans in France in World War I. Azam Khan attended the Rashtriya Indian Military College then the Royal Military College, Sandhurst and was commissioned a second lieutenant on the Unattached List for the Indian Army on 29 August 1929.

 Military career

 Khan started his career being attached to the Rifle Brigade for a year then he joined the British Indian Army 1 November 1930 and was posted to the 4th battalion, 19th Hyderabad Regiment.
 He was promoted Captain 1 August 1938 and appointed Adjutant 6 December 1939.
 By October 1942 he was serving with 6th battalion, 19th Hyderabad Regiment and had attended a war time staff course.
 By April 1944 he was a war substantive Major attached to the 10th Baluch Regiment.
 He was appointed temporary Lt-Col and was the commanding officer of 9th battalion 10th Baluch Regiment from May 1945 to April 1946.
 He was promoted Major 29 August 1946.

 He fought in Arakan, Burma in World War Two.
 By 1947, he was an Assistant Quarter Master General.
-On partition and the creation of Pakistan he opted for the Pakistan Army.
+On partition in 1947 and the creation of Pakistan, he opted for the Pakistan Army.

 On 1 January 1948, he was appointed Brigadier and commander of the 25th Brigade.
 In January 1950, he was promoted to major general and command of 10th Division at Lahore Four years later he was promoted to lieutenant general.